Get in Touch

 Requirements

-• Practical experience with Python-based machine learning models
+• Experience with Python-based machine learning models

-• Knowledge of Kubernetes fundamentals
+• Familiarity with Kubernetes fundamentals

 Audience